ikari-pl/graphql-compose-leveler/README.md

 ## Background

  A developer once asked for a feature that [graphql-leveler][graphql-leveler] provides, but our API was built using the awesome library called [graphql-compose][graphql-compose].
+It required replacing all `GraphQLObjectType`s in the source code of the app with `LevelerObjectType`.

+  But since we used `graphql-compose`, the `TypeComposer` interface and its GraphQL-schema parser, we couldn't always replace the base type easily (in schema syntax).

+  On the other hand, `graphql-compose` allowed us to modify the types anytime before the schema is finally generated and passed to the GraphQL server.
+So after discovering that `graphql-leveler`'s code is very simple, I've reimplemented its functionality using `TypeComposer` magic.

 ## Install